 Make sure to wash all of the components at least 3-4 times before you actually use it, and even more if you still find that the plastic taste won’t go away.
 You can also let it soak overnight in hot water, with some baking soda and lime juice – that should help get the plastic taste out.

 Or you could buy a better hydration bladder and use it with this pack.
 The Trail Runner 2.0 should fit most 2-liter reservoirs in the dedicated compartment.
-Which is the only compartment on the backpack btw; there is a large slip pocket on the front panel, but that’s about all you get.
+Which is the only compartment on the backpack btw; there is a large slip pocket on the front pocket, but that’s about all you get.

 The Lobo is a great mountain biking backpack for those days when you want to leave most of your gear at home.
 It is lightweight and very comfortable to wear, making it perfect for those rides when you just want to go fast.

 It comes with the usual 3-liter Crux reservoir, which is easily one of the best hydration bladders on the market.
-The Quick Link Disconnect lets you detach the hose from the reservoir, so you can remove the just the reservoir when you need a refill.
+The Quick Link Disconnect lets you detach the hose from the reservoir, so you can remove just the reservoir when you need a refill.
 And the magnetic tube trap will hold the hose in place on the shoulder strap, ensuring that it always stays handy.

 The total capacity of the Lobo is 9 liters, meaning you can actually pack 6 liters of gear inside this backpack.
 That’s a lot; with the two spacious external compartments, this backpack can easily carry your must-have gear and tools.

-The Lobo also has an external helmet hook, and it features reflective accents on the front panel, which help you stay visible in the dark.
-It’s thoughtful features like that that make CamelBak one of our favorite outdoor gear brands ever.
+The Lobo also has an external helmet hook, and it features reflective accents on the front pocket, which help you stay visible in the dark.
+Its thoughtful features like that that make CamelBak one of our favorite outdoor gear brands ever.
 And why it’s easy to look past the price of their gear – the quality and abundance of features definitely make up for the high price tags.

 The Mubasel Gear backpack is a good affordable option.
-For less than $30, you get a padded and ventilated backpanel, ergonomic S-type shoulder straps, a sternum strap and a hipbelt.
+For less than $30, you get a padded and ventilated back panel, ergonomic S-type shoulder straps, a sternum strap, and a hipbelt.
 And you also get an insulated bladder compartment, which does an excellent job at retaining the temperature of your drink for up to four hours.

 I don’t actually care that much for the bladder anyway.
 The price point of this backpack is so amazing, especially considering just how well this is built!
 I honestly expected it to be a really cheap bag, but it’s not.
-And since you’re saving so much money on a mountain biking backpack, it’s okay to spend some of it on a premium hydration reservoir.
+And since you’re saving so much money on a biking backpack, it’s okay to spend some of it on a premium hydration reservoir.